hpc-cofc/documentation/README.md

 # Acknowledgements for this Guide

 Big thanks to Wendi Sapp (Oak Ridge National Lab/[Sustainable Horizons Institute](http://shinstitute.org/wendi-sapp-3/)) and the
-[CADES](https://cades.ornl.gov/) team at ORNL for sharing this documentation with the HPC community.
+[CADES](https://cades.ornl.gov/) team at ORNL for sharing the template for this documentation with the HPC community.